Giant Eagle: Market District Express

-GetGo is a convenience store chain that also has gas stations.

 Giant Eagle Pharmacy

 Giant Eagle began adding pharmacies to their stores in the 1980s, along with other "store-within-a-store" concepts photo, floral, and video rental.
 Giant Eagle Pharmacy also offers several immunizations throughout the year for pneumonia, influenza, and Shingrix.
 These are typically walk-in, but vary depending on the pharmacists available.

 Until 2021, all Giant Eagle Pharmacy locations were located inside standard Giant Eagle and Market District locations.
 This changed when a standalone Giant Eagle Pharmacy opened in Columbus's German Village neighborhood after Giant Eagle opted not to renew its lease at the existing Giant Eagle location in the area, allowing for the property to be redeveloped.
 The location opened in a former Lawson's, and assumed the prescription accounts from the previous location.

+Following the second bankruptcy and liquidation of Rite Aid, Giant Eagle has been gradually opening more standalone pharmacy locations to fill the void left by Rite Aid, acquiring the patient records of 83 Rite Aid locations as well as at least two Rite Aid locations to be converted into Giant Eagle Pharmacy locations in mid-2025.

 Giant Eagle Contact Lenses

 Giant Eagle partnered with Arlington Lens Supply in 2010 to sell contact lenses online via their website.